BenjaminSiskoo/nSide/README.txt

   *Many, many bugs.
 This core is still in alpha.

 Mega Drive:
-  *Super Street Fighter II: The New Challengers has missing sprites.
   *Many, many bugs.
 This core is still in alpha.

 PC Engine: